 Of course!
 Well behaved dogs on leashes are always welcome.
 Please clean up after Fido (and take the droppings with you, even if you've used a biodegradable bag), and please keep your canine companions away from the chickens and goats.

-Do I need to worry about snakes and alligators (and lions and tigers and bears) at the farm?
+Do I need to worry about snakes and alligators (and lions and tigers and bears, oh my) at the farm?

 Not really.
 We've never seen an alligator at the farm.
 We haven't seen a snake in over a year.
-The wildest thing you'll likely see is a dog on a leash.
+The wildest thing you'll likely see is Chicken Joe (our rooster - steer clear).
 But the great outdoors is full of surprises.